datacommonsorg/docsite/api/rest/property_value.md

 # Retrieve property values

-This endpoint is suitable for situations in which you have a node or list of nodes and desire to obtain the values of specified properties attached to those nodes.
+This endpoint is suitable for situations in which you have a node or list of nodes and desire to obtain the values of a specified property attached to those nodes.

 ## General information about this endpoint